mohamedjawady/mohamedjawady.github.io/content/posts/probability-statistics-benchmarking.md

     - practical_significance: Whether difference is large enough to matter
     """

-    # Calculate basic statistics
+    # determine basic stats
     mean_a = np.mean(system_a_data)
     mean_b = np.mean(system_b_data)
     difference = mean_b - mean_a

-    # Perform t-test
+    # t-test
     t_stat, p_value = stats.ttest_ind(system_a_data, system_b_data)
     is_significant = p_value < alpha

     # Check practical significance (is the difference large enough to care about?)
-    # Rule of thumb: difference should be at least 5% of baseline
+    # difference should be at least 5% of baseline
     practical_threshold = abs(mean_a * 0.05)
     practical_significance = abs(difference) > practical_threshold